Campus Residency Requirements

 Residence Life strives to provide students with opportunities for growth along with a welcoming and fun atmosphere.
 We encourage all students to live on campus—to live the entirety of the Huntingdon College experience.

 Though we believe strongly in the residential component of Huntingdon College, we understand there are some circumstances under which students would like to apply for off-campus living.
 Off-campus independent housing is a privilege reserved for those students who have demonstrated through age and achievement a maturity that supports a progression to independence.
 However, this privilege may be revoked under certain circumstances.
 When a student has been approved to live off-campus in a residential environment other than with her/his parents, the College reserves the right to require students to return to live on campus if they fail to abide by the Huntingdon College Honor Code and its stated behavioral standards.
-Students applying to live off-campus must complete and return the Off-Campus Housing Request Form (see Forms) to the Office of Residence Life in The Hut.
+Students applying to live off-campus must complete and return the Commuter Application to the Office of Residence Life in The Hut.
 Students applying to live off-campus must meet one of the following criteria:

 - Student lives in his or her primary residence with parent(s) or guardian(s) within 60 miles of the College.